clairton/unoapi-cloud/README.md

 ## Note

 I can't guarantee or can be held responsible if you get blocked or banned by using this software.
 WhatsApp does not allow bots using unofficial methods on their platform, so this shouldn't be considered totally safe.

 ## Legal

 - This code is in no way affiliated, authorized, maintained, sponsored or endorsed by WA (WhatsApp) or any of its affiliates or subsidiaries.
 - The official WhatsApp website can be found at https://whatsapp.com.
 "WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.
 - This is an independent and unofficial software Use at your own risk.
 - Do not spam people with this.

 ## Need More

 Comercial version is available:

-  * read/recepeit
+- queue and process messages
-  * queue and process messages
+- persist session in database
-  * persist session in database
+- persist contacts, groups and messages in database
-  * S3 upload medias
+- S3 upload medias
-  * admin dashboard
+- admin dashboard
-  * vpn connect by number
+- vpn connect by number

 More informations in http://wa.me/+5549988290955